sjtrny/poseidon/README.md

 ## Install Software

-1. Set hostname and timezone
+1. Configure your pi and set the following:
+- timezone
+- hostname

 `sudo raspi-config`